seakhtar/nsf-sbir/pages/fastlane/form-prep-3.md

 ![Main screen with Project Description highlighted]({{ site.baseurl }}/assets/img/fastlane/Sep-projectDescription.png)

 Follow the instructions on the below screen, then click **"Upload File"** to upload the document.
+This takes a few minutes!
+You will be required to review and accept the PDF version of the Project Description created by FastLane.
 Click **"Go Back"** until you return to the "Form Preparation" screen.

 ![Project Description file upload screen]({{ site.baseurl }}/assets/img/fastlane/34-project-description.jpg)